 12. Hair dryers

 Hair dryers usually have a decent lifespan, but once they need replacing, what to do with the old clunky beast?
-Folica.com is one option for recycling; the company accepts mail-back dryers and will issue a $40 credit towards the purchase of a new one.
+Drop them off at a scrap metal recycling center near you, which you can find with this tool.

-If you bring your old iPod to an Apple Retail Store, they will take it off your hands and also give you a 10 percent discount on the purchase of a new one.
+If you bring your old iPod to an Apple Retail Store (or mail it in), they will take it off your hands.

 14. Mobile phones